Stijn7683/export-Steam-whishlist-to-html-file/README.md

 # export-Steam-whishlist-to-html-file
-Using this chrome extention you can export any Steam whislist as an html file.
+Using this chrome extension you can export any Steam whislist as an html file.

 # how to use:
 1. download the steam-whislist-exporter map with the files in it.